 The Commission protects consumers and ensures energy rates are fair, just, and reasonable through an open and transparent review process.

-After a competitive public process, we selected Creative Energy to develop a new neighbourhood energy system for part of the South Downtown area.
+After a competitive public process, we selected Creative Energy External website, opens in new tab to develop a new neighbourhood energy system for part of the South Downtown area.
 This system will be the fourth renewable energy system in Vancouver since 2010.

 New large developments in the designated area will be required to connect to this new system to significantly reduce greenhouse gas pollution and enable the development of a low-carbon system.

 The new system can also be adapted to serve existing buildings in the area.
 Owners of existing buildings can potentially connect to the system and, optionally, remove their natural gas boilers.
 Connecting to a neighbourhood energy system will help these new buildings achieve low GHG emissions.

 Creative Energy is regulated by the BC Utilities Commission to ensure fair and reasonable energy rates for customers.